igillespie/TB66MotorController/README.md

-# Welcome to GitHub
+# Welcome

-Simple c++ and header file written for use in Arduino projects.
+Simple c++ and header file written for use in Arduino projects to control motors using the TB6612 motor driver.
+Code inspired from the SparkFun example.